 - The ordinary span of hours shall be between 6.00 am to 8.00 pm Monday to Friday inclusive.
 Actual shift start and finish times will be determined through consultation and consent between Council and the majority of employees in the work area concerned. - The standard day will be eight (8) hours and 24 minutes, worked over a 9 day fortnight consisting of 76 ordinary hours with one Rostered Day Off (RDO) per two (2) working weeks.
-A standard day worked between 6.00 am to 8.00 pm Monday to Friday shall not attract any additional payment. - The winter season standard day shall be worked between 7.00 am to 3.54 pm Monday to Friday.
-The commencement date for the winter season standard day shall be determined six (6) months prior to commencement and be structured to ensure suitable and sufficient natural day light is available for the operation of safe working practices. - Where work groups can demonstrate the operation of safe working practices and productive and meaningful work they will not be required to work the winter season standard day. - Employees may, by negotiation and agreement with the Unit Manager and dependent upon the nature and extent of work, seasonal demands and logistical support from City Services, vary the standard day on a work group-by work-group basis. - All changes to the standard day and ordinary hours must be based upon demonstrated productivity enhancement and must be negotiated between the Unit Manager and the work group at least 24 hours prior to the start of the next working day or by mutual agreement. - The maximum number of ordinary hours that may be worked on any one day is 10 hours. - Time can be worked in excess of seventy six (76) hours per fortnight with prior management approval.
+A standard day worked between 6.00 am to 8.00 pm Monday to Friday shall not attract any additional payment.

+- It is recognised that winter season sunrise times (being the first business day of May and concluding on the last business day of August) have an impact on productivity due to the reduction of suitable and sufficient natural day light for the operation of safe working practices.
+The parties will work to formulate a standard approach to the winter season shift commencement which ensures safe working practices, productivity and meaningful work are maintained. - Employees may, by negotiation and agreement with the Unit Manager and dependent upon the nature and extent of work, seasonal demands and logistical support from City Services, vary the standard day on a work groupby work-group basis. - All changes to the standard day and ordinary hours must be based upon demonstrated productivity enhancement and must be negotiated between the Unit Manager and the work group at least 24 hours prior to the start of the next working day or by mutual agreement. - The maximum number of ordinary hours that may be worked on any one day is 10 hours. - Time can be worked in excess of seventy six (76) hours per fortnight with prior management approval.
 Such work may by mutual agreement, be banked to the employees accrued time bank at ordinary time rate and taken as time in lieu, or be paid as follows: - Saturday time and a half - Sunday double time - Public Holiday normal plus time and a half